LPCs and LMFTs Now Eligible for Medicare: What to Know

 Dementia is one of the most important, but often overlooked, health care issues related to older African Americans.
-Research shows that African Americans are two to three times more likely
+In fact, research shows that African Americans are two to three times more likely to

 The next steps are as simple as 1-2-3…